 - communication skills in speaking, listening, and presenting effective arguments in a variety of different contexts.

-Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford courses.
-In 2015, attendees came from 98 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
-For the Medical School Preparation programme, over 150 students from 54 nations attended.
+Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford, London and Cambridge courses.
+In 2017, attendees came from 135 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
+For the Medical School Preparation programme, over 150 students from 52 nations attended.

 Timetable for students aged 16 to 18